YoRyan/youngryan.com/_posts/2024-05-19-check-emails-from-gmail-briskly-go-getmail.md

   - tech
 ---

-> TL;DR Use [go-getmail](https://github.com/mback2k/go-getmail) to sync your indie, IMAP inbox to an IMAP inbox supported by Gmailify like Outlook.com in combination with Gmailify to achieve a (nearly) perfect Gmail setup.
+> TL;DR Use [go-getmail](https://github.com/mback2k/go-getmail) to sync your indie, IMAP inbox to another IMAP inbox supported by Gmailify like Outlook.com in combination with Gmailify to achieve a (nearly) perfect Gmail setup.

-For as long as I have been a sentient Internet user, I have called myself a Gmail addict.
+For as long as I can remember being a sentient Internet user, I have called myself a Gmail addict.
 I remember chatting with online buddies in the embedded Google Talk widget.
 I remember claiming two extra gigs of storage by enabling 2-factor authentication when it first became available for Google accounts.
 I remember when the Internet was going all goo-ga for Google Inbox.

 I love Gmail because it integrates so well with the rest of the Google ecosystem: your contacts, your calendar events, your Drive attachments.
 Microsoft and Apple’s offerings are catching up, but they’re still grappling with the Web 2.0 concept of the web browser as a first-rate client, something Google has been mastering since the turn of the century.
 Add to that synergy the rest of Gmail’s power features—automatic categorization for incoming messages, precision spam detection, a world-class search engine with custom operators, among various other goodies—and I’m honestly not sure if I could ever possibly leave Gmail.
 I’m hooked, no matter how many privacy scandals Google keeps embroiling itself in.